ORIGINAL ISSUE 1/1/2019

 16. LEAD TIMES

-After acceptance of a Proposal by Customer and downpayment, Nutrition Laboratories and Customer shall agree on a production date.
-Customer shall ensure that delivery of ingredients and components is made in a timely manner per paragraphs13 or 14 in this agreement.
+After acceptance of a Proposal by Customer and downpayment, Nutrition Laboratories and Customer Upon acceptance of the Proposal and receipt of the down payment, the parties shall mutually agree upon a production date.
+Customer shall ensure timely delivery of all ingredients and components in accordance with Sections 13 and 14.

 17. MANUFACTURING